User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Background Summary

-Within these domains, user feedback plays a central role in shaping requirements, guiding design decisions, and evaluating product performance and usability.\cite{maalej2025automated, soares_user_2011} User feedback is commonly found in support tickets, sales communications, and user-generated content (UGC) on platforms such as social media, app stores, product forums, online reviews, surveys, and customer interviews.
-User feedback is a rich but often underutilized source of insight into real-world experiences, expectations, and challenges, making it highly valuable for informing software and product development.
-However, analyzing such feedback remains challenging, especially for product managers.
-UGC is typically unstructured, noisy, and distributed across multiple platforms, which complicates systematic analysis.
-Before the development of natural language processing (NLP), product managers had to manually analyze user comments to solve problems such as identifying bugs in products, searching for negative reviews, and requests for new product features, among others.
-Manual processing is time-consuming and difficult to scale.
+Within these domains, user feedback plays a central role in shaping requirements, guiding design decisions, and evaluating product performance and usability \cite{maalej2025automated, soares_user_2011}.
+Such feedback appears in support tickets, product forums, online reviews, surveys, and social media discussions.
+These sources provide valuable insights into user expectations and challenges.
+However, the data is typically unstructured, noisy, and distributed across multiple platforms, which makes systematic analysis difficult.

+Before the development of natural language processing (NLP), product managers had to manually analyze user comments to identify issues such as product bugs, negative reviews, and requests for new features.
+Manual analysis is time-consuming and difficult to scale.

 In recent years, artificial intelligence (AI), particularly NLP, has advanced rapidly.
-NLP is a field of AI focused on enabling machines to understand, interpret, and generate human language.
-It combines techniques from computational linguistics, statistics, machine learning, and deep learning to analyze textual data\cite{kang2020natural, hirschberg2015advances}.
-These developments have significantly increased the speed and scale at which systems can process user feedback and extract actionable insights\cite{just2024natural, maalej2025automated}.
+NLP enables machines to understand, interpret, and generate human language by combining techniques from computational linguistics, statistics, machine learning, and deep learning \cite{kang2020natural, hirschberg2015advances}.
+These advances allow systems to process large volumes of user feedback and extract actionable insights \cite{just2024natural, maalej2025automated}.

 Although recent advances in NLP and transformer-based models have shown promise in automating feedback analysis, progress is limited by the scarcity of high-quality task-specific training data\cite{laurer2024less}.
 While NLP encompasses a broad set of techniques for analyzing and understanding human language, transformer models represent a specific deep learning architecture that has dramatically improved the performance of many NLP tasks.
 For this, transformer models require large and well-labeled datasets to achieve strong performance in domain-specific tasks \cite{zhang2025less}.
 However, publicly available datasets that reflect the insights of real-world user discussions, such as those found in product forums, are scarce.
 This limits the ability of researchers and practitioners to train or fine-tune models for tasks such as issue detection, feature request classification, sentiment analysis, and requirements extraction for users on platforms like technical forums.